A company wants to talk with me about my work. What should I do?

 How do I disclose my results to the OTT?

-Fill out and sign the invention disclosure form at (insert hyperlink).
+Fill out and sign the invention disclosure form (direct download).
 The more complete the disclosure, the faster and more efficiently we can assess your invention.
 Please make sure all inventors are listed.

 Who is an inventor?